This resource was initially published in early 2023. We updated this resource in February 2025.

 What you should know about the FTS market

-Today, more than a dozen brands of fentanyl test strips are available to consumers.
+Today, many brands of fentanyl test strips are available to consumers.
 Although they all promise high degrees of reliability, the truth isn’t as glamorous.

-Many show false positives for substances commonly found in illicit drugs, aren’t as sensitive as they claim to be, and can have high lot-to-lot variability (i.e., two strips from the same brand may not work the same).
+Many show false positives for substances commonly found in illicit drugs and can have high lot-to-lot variability (i.e., two strips from the same brand may not work the same).

 Sadly, the FTS market is shrouded in mystery and misunderstanding.
 Brands rarely — if ever — manufacture their own strips, usually never disclose who manufactures them, and often fail to include instructions for testing illicit drugs.